Australian Currency Guide 2026

 Best Rates: Usually found at city exchange bureaus, not airports.

 Tip: Compare rates online before exchanging.
-Some services don't charge commission but offer worse exchange rates.
+Some services advertise no commission but offer worse exchange rates — compare the final AUD amount you receive.

 Australia has a 10% Goods and Services Tax (GST) included in most prices.
 The Tourist Refund Scheme (TRS) allows you to claim GST refunds on:

-How to Claim: Present your goods, passport, tax invoices, and boarding pass at TRS counters at the airport (allow 30+ minutes).
+How to Claim: Present your goods, passport, tax invoices, and boarding pass at TRS counters at the airport — allow 30+ minutes before departure.

-Not Eligible: Accommodation, car rentals, tours, services, consumed goods.
+Not Eligible: Accommodation, car rentals, tours, services, or consumed goods.

 Australian law requires you to declare if you're carrying physical currency (cash, cheques, money orders) of: